JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 - Using the older `morph_to(::Function)` method.
 Very nice at matching the shapes for morphing .
 Has limitations on what the morphing function should contain.
 - Using (New) `morph_to(::Object)` method.
 Any Object can be morphed to any other object using this method.
 - Using `morph_to_fn(::Function)` method.
-Similar to `morph_to(::Object)` but morphs to function instead.
+Similar to `morph_to(::Object)` but morphs to a function instead.
 Can morph an object to a function that contains Luxor calls to draw what it should morphed into.
-- Specifying an Action with interpolating Animation along with `morph()`
+- Specifying an Action with an  `Animation` along with `morph()` to make keyframed morphings.

 This tutorial will focus on the last three.